- This event has passed.

 The majority of students with autism are visual learners.
 Consequently, they benefit from the consistent use of customized visual supports in three key areas: Visual Instruction (adapting instruction so it is presented visually); Visual Expression (using visuals to facilitate expressive communication); and Visual Organization (using visuals to organize activities and daily schedules).

 Whether it is at school, at home or in the community, consistent use of visual supports helps promote success with academics, communication, social encounters, and participation in activities of daily living.
-Please join Rebecca Remner and Lauren Williams for this edWebinar to gain tips and strategies for:
+Please watch Rebecca Remner and Lauren Williams for this edWebinar to gain tips and strategies for:

 - Effectively using visual supports on a daily basis in the classroom